 It is difficult to build large applications using AngularJS.
 Even the creators tell you not to do that.
 Unfortunately your customer has not read that article and now you are trying to manage twenty controllers on the same page.
-We therefore developed LaxarJS as a way to handle this complexity by splitting your application into isolated, manageable components, that may be reused in different contexts.
+We therefore developed LaxarJS as a way to handle this complexity by splitting your application into isolated, manageable components that may be reused in different contexts.
+Because LaxarJS allows components to collaborate without prior knowledge of each other by using publish/subscribe, you may think of it as the missing middleware for the web client.

 Why is it Difficult to Use AngularJS in Large Applications?